acearchive/legacy-artifact-action/README.md

 `pin` mode is useful for pinning content from the archive in bulk.
-This mode also creates a UnixFS directory containing links to the latest version of each file in each artifact in the repository.
+This mode also creates a UnixFS directory containing links to the latest version of each file in each artifact in the repository, which acts as a sort of root directory for all the content in the archive.
 This mode is smart enough to skip any files already pinned in a previous run.

 Because IPFS uses content-based addressing, CIDs of files don't always necessarily point to the latest version of that file.
 To ensure that old links